Vinz1911/fusion/README.md

 # Fusion

-`Fusion` is a library which implements the `NWC-Protocol`.
-The `NWC-Protocol` is proprietary networking protocol which uses a small and lightweight header with a performance as fast as raw tcp performance.
+`Fusion` is a library which implements the `Fusion Framing Protocol (FFP)`.
+The `Fusion Framing Protocol (FFP)` is proprietary networking protocol which uses a small and lightweight header with a performance as fast as raw tcp performance.
 Built directly on top of Go's `net.Listener` with support for plain tcp and tls encrypted connections.
 The implementation for the Client is [FusionKit](https://github.com/Vinz1911/fusionkit) written in swift on top of `Network.framework` to ensure maximum performance.